Behaviour Change MSc - 2026/7

 Other information

-The programme offers students the opportunity to develop knowledge and sensitivity towards the needs of a variety of stakeholders from a range of backgrounds and perspectives.
-Students are encouraged to recognise the assumptions of the Western-based theories and methods that pervade in behavioural science, and to identify and challenge the cultural specificity of dominant perspectives on behaviour change.
+GLOBAL AND CULTURAL CAPABILITIES.
+Students develop knowledge and sensitivity towards the needs of a variety of stakeholders from a range of backgrounds and perspectives.
 When formulating behaviour change problems and developing solutions, students are prompted to consider the cultural contexts in which such problems and solutions are implemented, interpreted and responded to.

-RESOURCEFULNESS AND RESILIENCE: Students are encouraged to actively participate in programme activities and discussions, and to learn from each other, and from real-world behaviour change stakeholders, in a friendly and safe environment.
-This provides them with the opportunity to exchange ideas, work collaboratively, and reflect on their ideas/opinions.
-These activities allow students to build confidence, communication, and professionalism.
-By sharing their experiences, expertise and perspectives on key challenges, students are encouraged to reflect on their attitudes, values and perspectives, and those of partners and other stakeholders.
-This provides students with the ability and space to respond positively to opportunities for exchange, learning, and personal development.
-Guided support allows students to refine and apply their knowledge, skills and experiences to new challenges that they encounter on each module.
+RESOURCEFULNESS AND RESILIENCE: Students actively participate in programme activities and discussions, and learn from each other, and from real-world behaviour change stakeholders, in a friendly and safe environment.
+This builds confidence, communication, and professionalism.
+Guided support allows students to refine and apply knowledge, skills and experiences to new challenges encountered on each module."

 Quality assurance